-One clinical trial examined using both ambrisentan and tadalafil together for 500 people with class 2 or 3 PAH who had not previously taken medication for the condition.
-Researchers found that the two drugs were more effective for treating PAH than either drug alone, although the combination therapy also had some side effects.
+One clinical trial examined using ambrisentan and tadalafil together in 500 people with class 2 or 3 PAH who had not previously taken medication for the condition.
+Researchers found that the two drugs were more effective for treating PAH than using either alone, although the combination therapy also had some side effects.

-On myPHteam, the social network for people with pulmonary hypertension and their loved ones, more than 40,000 members come together to ask questions, give advice, and share their stories.
+On myPHteam, the social network for people with pulmonary hypertension and their loved ones, more than 48,000 members come together to ask questions, give advice, and share their stories.